By Karen Donaghy

 Thank you for talking with me and sharing your story.
 You inspire us, and I know you will inspire many others.
 I am so dang proud of you!!

-Check out our weekly Plant Fueled Meal Plans here.
+Check out our Plant Fueled Meal Plans here packed with thousands of whole food plant based recipes.

 Have you been able to lower your A1C with diet and lifestyle changes?
 We would love to hear about it in the comments below!